-Adam: And you know so know what I think, you know before we dive into the demo and go into these things I do think it would be cool to just talk about, you know what does that look like now.
+Adam: And you know so know what I think, before we dive into the demo and go into these things I do think it would be cool to just talk about, what does that look like now.
 What’s previous to Copilot being here.
-And you know we’ve talked about Copilot, as you said, on the show.
+And we’ve talked about Copilot, as you said, on the show.
 It’s a very opinionated tool right?
 And it does handle a lot of that boilerplate, and a lot of these resources that me as a developer, or frankly me as an operations person, who just wants to move fast… It helps eliminate a lot of that work.

 Can you maybe talk through some of those things that it does to make life easier for the developer slash operations person?